Dating Sites and Apps Archives

 Looking for "the one" or simply some fun?
-Find love in all the right places with our directory listings for expat-friendly dating in Japan:
+Find love in all the right places with our directory listings for expat-friendly dating in United Kingdom:

-Omiai is one of the top dating apps in Japan, with over five million users.
-Known for its strict screening process, this secure app enables you to match with potential partners and chat with them through a messaging portal.
-If you’re looking for a long-term relationship, hop on to Omiai to begin your search.

-Pairs is a popular dating app in Japan.
-Offering a swiping interface, this free app is used by people seeking long-term relationships and is used by plenty of internationals, despite being available only in Japanese.
-With an equal ratio of men and women using the app, you’re bound to find a match in no time.

 Are you an expat service provider?
 Add your services to the Expatica Directory!Add listing